-You can also assign a default category where any unmapped or unassigned categories would be assigned to in WordPress.
+You can also assign a default category where any unmapped or unassigned categories would be assigned to.

 This page displays compatible SEO plugins with EasyContent.
 Currently, we support both Yoast SEO and All-in-One SEO Pack.
 If you have neither of those installed and you visit this page, it will display a notification telling you about these plugins.

 However, if you have one of them installed, this page will notify you that everything is set up and you don't have to do anything else.
 It also means that our plugin successfully detected/recognized that you have either Yoast or All-in-One SEO pack installed.

 If you have either Yoast SEO or All-in-One SEO pack installed and this page still says that you need one of those plugins for the SEO settings to function properly, then there may be something wrong.

 First, make sure that the plugins are not only installed but are also activated.
 Second, make sure you only activate one and not both of them at once.
 You have to pick between the two.
 Third, you may need to reinstall the plugins.